-In accordance with the audit committee charter, the audit committee's policy is to pre-approve all audit and non-audit services provided by the independent registered public accounting firm, including the estimated fees and other terms of any such engagement.
-These services may include audit services, audit-related services, tax services and other services.
+In accordance with the audit committee charter, our audit committee's policy is to pre-approve all audit and non-audit services provided by the independent registered public accounting firm, including the estimated fees and other terms of any such engagement.
+These services may include audit services, audit-related services, tax services, and other services.
 Any pre-approval is detailed as to the particular service or category of services.
-The audit committee may elect to delegate pre-approval authority to one or more designated audit committee members in accordance with its charter.
-The audit committee pre-approved all services provided by our independent registered public accounting firm for the fiscal years ended December 31, 2015 and 2014.
+Our audit committee may elect to delegate pre-approval authority to one or more designated audit committee members in accordance with its charter.
+Our audit committee pre-approved all services provided by our independent registered public accounting firm for the fiscal years ended December 31, 2018 and 2017.

-The audit committee considers whether such audit or non-audit services are consistent with the SEC's rules on auditor independence.
-The audit committee has determined that the provision of the services noted above is compatible with maintaining PricewaterhouseCoopers LLP's independence.
+Our audit committee considers whether such audit or non-audit services are consistent with the SEC's rules on auditor independence.
+Our audit committee has determined that the provision of the services noted above is compatible with maintaining PricewaterhouseCoopers LLP's independence.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE 'FOR" PROPOSAL 2.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSAL 3.